 Our goal with this post is to help you understand everything you need to know about the Disney Skyliner Gondola project, what it is, where it’s going to stop, the speed of the gondolas, car capacity, travel times, and what future expansion plans are coming in the future.

+In the latest update we’ve included the answers to many more Disney Skyliner questions so be sure to check them out.
 If we leave something out please send us a question below and we will answer it for you!

 What is the Disney Skyliner Gondola System?

 The Disney Skyliner Gondolas are the newest transportation system in Walt Disney World, roughly based on the old Disney Skyway buckets in the Magic Kingdom.
 These however are much bigger, and built to carry guests from hotels to parks and are an alternative to the Disney bus system or other forms of public transportation.

 They are being designed by the Doppelmayr Garaventa Group which is an Austrian company that manufactures chairlifts, gondolas and cable cars for ski and amusement parks.
 They also have experience building urban people moving systems, and have produced over 14,600 installations in 89 countries

 The Skyliner was announced in 2017 at the D23 Expo when Bob Chapek explained Disney’s commitment to improving transportation in Walt Disney World, and construction began on the Skyliner in 2018.

 Riding in the Disney Skyliner will be a unique transportation experience in Walt Disney World because being in an elevated position will allow guests to have a bird’s eye view of the resort in places they’ve never seen like that before.
 Think the same way the Monorail system allows you, but in new places.